shader-slang/slang/docs/proposals/006-artifact-container-format.md

 ## Use

-There are several kinds of use scenario
+There are several kinds of usage scenario

 * A runtime shader cache
 * A runtime shader cache with persistance
 * A capture of compilation/compilations
-* A baked persistant cache - must also work without source
+* A baked persistant cache - must also work without shader source
+* A baked persistant cache, that is obfuscated

-A runtime shader cache, ideally
+A runtime shader cache has the following characteristics:

-* Works with mechanisms that do not require any user control.
+* Can works with mechanisms that do not require any user control (such as naming).
+Ie purely inputs/options can define a 'key'.
 * It is okay to have keys/naming that are not human understandable/readable.
 * The source is available - such that hashes based on source contents can be produced.
 * It does not matter if hashes/keys are static between runs.